soner3/flora/README.md

 ## Why Flora?

+Dependency Injection in Go traditionally forces developers to choose between two painful extremes:

+1. **Manual Wiring (Boilerplate):** You manually construct the dependency graph or maintain massive `ProviderSets` (e.g., in Google Wire).
+As your application scales to dozens of services, wiring becomes a tedious, unmaintainable chore.
+2. **Reflection (Runtime Magic):** You use dynamic frameworks that resolve dependencies at runtime.
+This causes slower startup times, circumvents Go's strict compiler, and worst of all: missing dependencies cause your application to panic *at runtime* instead of failing during compilation.

-Flora acts as a "Convention over Configuration" layer for Go.
-It parses your source code's Abstract Syntax Tree (AST) to discover components natively and generates a strongly-typed DI container using [Google Wire](https://github.com/google/wire) under the hood.
+Flora solves this by acting as a "Convention over Configuration" layer.
+It parses your source code's Abstract Syntax Tree (AST) to natively discover your components, and then automatically generates a strongly-typed DI container using [Google Wire](https://github.com/google/wire) under the hood.

+You get the developer experience of a modern, automated framework with the safety and performance of purely static code.

-* **Zero Runtime Overhead:** The generated code is exactly as fast as manually written Go code.
+* **Zero Runtime Overhead:** The generated container is exactly as fast and memory-efficient as manually written Go code.
 * **No Reflection:** Everything is evaluated at compile-time.
 If your code compiles, your dependency graph is 100% safe.
-* **Auto-Discovery:** Just embed a marker interface.
-Flora reads the constructors and wires them automatically.
+* **Auto-Discovery:** Just embed a marker into your structs.
+Flora reads your constructors and wires the entire graph automatically.
-* **Native Go Idioms:** Full support for `error` returns and `cleanup func()` routines in your constructors.
+* **Native Go Idioms:** Full, automatic support for constructors returning initialization `error`s and `cleanup func()` routines for graceful shutdowns.

 ---